csesoc/trainee-3-23t3/README.md

-# Moodify
-Moodify is your one-stop shop for playlist generation based on your mood!!!
+# Moodify: Your Ultimate Mood-Driven Playlist Generator!

+Discover the power of personalized playlists tailored to your mood and activities with Moodify!

+## Key Features
-- Playlist Generation based on Mood/Activities and your current listening history
+- Effortless playlist generation based on mood, activities, and your listening history.
-- Allows users to send the generated playlist directly to their account + regenerate/filter based on preferences
+- Seamless Spotify account integration for a personalized music experience.
+- Directly send and regenerate playlists with customized preferences.
-- Automatically create shared playlists with friends
+- Automatic creation of shared playlists with friends for a collaborative music experience.

-## Current Features
+## Current Capabilities
-- Spotify account integration, allowing users to log into their own spotify accounts to generate playlists
+- Integrate with your Spotify account to generate personalized playlists.
-- Input bar allowing users to enter their mood, using fuzzy matching (NLP model) to map entered moods to spotify API seeds to influence song generation
+- Input bar with fuzzy matching (NLP model) for precise mood mapping to Spotify API seeds.
-- Playlist generation based on entered mood and song play history
+- Dynamic playlist creation based on entered moods and song play history.

-## Upcoming Features
+## Upcoming Enhancements
-- Playlist link generation to share generated songs with friends
+- Shareable playlist links for easy music sharing with friends.
-- Chat GPT API integration with search bar to replace fuzzy matching, allowing for less specific mood inputs and more accurate mood / playlist generation
+- Integration of Chat GPT API in the search bar for refined mood inputs and more accurate playlist generation.

+Elevate your music journey with Moodify - where your mood sets the rhythm! 🎶

 ## Setup